cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 ##### Contrasting using Histogram equalization

  A histogram is a graphical representation of the intensity distribution of an image.
 In simple terms, it represents the number of pixels for each intensity value considered.
 Histogram Equalization is a computer image processing technique used to improve contrast in images.
 It accomplishes this by effectively spreading out the most frequent intensity values, i.e. stretching out the intensity range of the image.
 This method usually increases the global contrast of images when its user data is represented by close contrast values.
 This allows for areas of lower local contrast to gain a higher contrast.
+Following image shows the equalized image compared with the original image.

+ ---10.
+Histogram equalization ----

+We can observe that the vein pattern of the hand is enhanced in the second image.
+If we plot a histogram for each of the images the outputs would be as follows.

+--11.
+Comparison of Histogram before and after equalization ---

 ##### Contrasting using CLAHE (Contrast Limited Adaptive Histogram Equalization)

 CLAHE is an improvement on histogram equalization.
 It limits the contrast amplification to reduce amplified noise by distributing that part of the histogram that exceeds the clip limit equally across all histograms.
 In general, there are some features in the near-infrared superficial vein images such as high noise and low contrast.
 CLAHE comes in handy for a situation where the edges of veins in the image are blurred and the vascular lines are not obvious.
 We can use the CLAHE algorithm iteratively even though it is not ideal in every situation.

+--12.
+Comparison of before and after CLAHE ----

-We saw that the image on which CLAHE is done provides more contrast than the equalized image.
+We can see that the image on which CLAHE is done provides more contrast than the equalized image.
 The veins appear to be highlighted better.
 The problem is that the veins seem to be a little bit thicker than that in the original image.
 These are rectified in the latter stages of preprocessing when morphing and smoothening are done.

 ##### Morphological transformation

 Under morphological transformation, we have only used “dilation” and “closing” so far.
 Additionally, there are few others namely, “closing”, “opening”, and “top-hat gradients”.
 Opening and closing were used to make the contrasted image from CLAHE appear closer to the original image in terms of the size of the veins.

 Since the CLAHE algorithm appears to thicken the veins, we need to narrow them down.
 The technique that is proved to be most useful in this case is “dilation”.
 The below images show the input (CLAHE image of the vein pattern) to the dilation method and output generated from it.
+Following figure depicts the comparison of the above approach and for ease of comparison, the same image is used.

+--- 13. Comparison between CLAHE and CLAHE with dilation ----

 ##### Smoothening

 This is the final stage of image preprocessing.
 As we saw previously the dilated CLAHE image still contains a small amount of noise and is slightly pixelated.
 We’ve tried out 3 types of blurring (smoothening) techniques – Gaussian Blur, Median Blur, and Bilateral Filtering.
 We saw that all the operations smoothen the image while maintaining the same level of detail.
 Also, we observed that bilateral filtering provides the most smoothened image.
 Therefore, we opted to go for bilateral filtering.
+Following figure depicts the comparison of these blurring techniques along with the dilated CLAHE image.

+--14.
+Different approaches for smoothening the image ----

+We can see that all the operations smoothen the image while maintaining the same level of detail.
+Also, we see that bilateral filtering provides the most smoothened image.
+Therefore, we opted to go for bilateral filtering

 ### Algorithm Development